nsewnath/seabass_demo/README.md

 Test file from https://seabass.gsfc.nasa.gov/archive/BIGELOW/BALCH/AL9807/archive

 # Outputs
-CSV file containing SeaBASS Metadata Labels and Data
+CSV file containing SeaBASS Metadata Labels and Data if routine is selected.
+Otherwise it will return the original SeaBASS file unmodified.

 # How to Run:
 1. Navigate to the project folder in Command Prompt/Terminal.